 It is refreshing to read a diet book that mentions the metabolic syndrome without the misleading hype which accompanied some of the earlier high-protein/low-carbohydrate diets.
 What Dr. Agatston fails to mention, however, is that Phase 1 of The South Beach Diet averages 30% calories from protein and Phases 2 and 3 each average 23% protein calories, all significantly higher than the 15% protein recommended by the premier authority on metabolic syndrome, Dr. Gerald Reaven, the researcher who discovered the syndrome.
 Dr. Reaven’s protein recommendation is upheld in the ATP III report of the National Cholesterol Education Program, the current “gold standard” for cholesterol-lowering recommendations.
 Dr. Agatston further fails to mention that the metabolic syndrome is at its root hyperinsulinemia and that protein stimulates insulin secretion further!

-more incorrect information about the metabolic syndrome:
+Dr. Agatston shares more incorrect information about the metabolic syndrome:

 “And there was another, not terribly well-understood diet-related problem that they shared, a silent, so-called metabolic syndrome (prediabetes) found in close to half of all Americans who suffer heart attacks.” p.
 8